(1) Is a licensed dentist in West Virginia;

 (e) The patient shall be monitored as follows:

-(2) A discharge entry shall be made by the dentist in the patient's record indicating the patient's condition upon discharge.
+(3) A discharge entry shall be made by the dentist in the patient's record indicating the patient's condition upon discharge and the name of the responsible party to whom the patient was discharged.

 (g) The dentist shall assess the patient's responsiveness using preoperative values as normal guidelines and discharge the patient only when the following criteria are met: